 Call for Applications

-The ICICT 2017 Doctoral Consortium will provide an opportunity for doctoral students to explore and develop their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished researchers.
-We invite students who feel they would benefit from this kind of feedback on their dissertation work to apply for this unique opportunity to share their work with students in a similar situation as well as senior researchers in the field.
+The ICICT 2019 Doctoral Consortium will provide an opportunity for doctoral students to explore and develop their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished researchers.
+We invite students who feel they would benefit from this kind of feedback on their dissertation work to apply for this unique opportunity to share their work with students as well as senior researchers in the field.
 The strongest candidates will be those who have a clear topic and research approach and have made some progress, but who are not so far along that they can no longer make changes.
-In addition to stating how you will benefit from participation, both you and your advisor should be clear on what you can contribute to the Doctoral Consortium.
-We encourage you to submit your paper to one of the following tracks:
+We encourage you to submit your proposal to one of the following tracks:

 What is the Doctoral Consortium

 - Provide a setting where students can present their work and meet other students

 - Provide feedback on students' current research and guidance on future research directions

 - Offer each student comments and fresh perspectives on their work from researchers and students outside their own institution

 - Promote the development of a supportive community of scholars and a spirit of collaborative research